mx1001/hardops_manual/docs/ssharpen.md

 Additive mode is checked by default and basically makes the ssharps not overwrite previous ssharps and their levels.

 Unchecked this will remove all ssharps and mark them again which can be useful in some situations.
+But in the below case you can see at 60 the remarking was not so successful.

 ![ssharpen](img/ssharpen/s7.gif)